Sports, Thursday, February 6th

 Tip-off is set for 1:00 p.m.

-Meanwhile, the Tiger men fell 75-59 to Blackburn last night in there opportunity to pull to .500 in conference play.
+Meanwhile, the Tiger men fell 75-59 to Blackburn last night in their opportunity to pull to .500 in conference play.

 The Tigers fell behind early and couldn’t climb out of the hole as the Beavers rode an 11-point lead at recess into the 16-point win.